tracim/tracim/backend/README.md

     pip install -r requirements.txt

-Install the project in editable mode with its testing requirements :
+Install the project in editable mode with its develop requirements :

-    pip install -e ".[testing]"
+    pip install -e ".[dev]"

 If you want to use postgresql, mysql or other databases than the default one: sqlite, you need to install python driver for those databases